vrandall66/front-end-submissions-public/1705/mod-3/personal-project/tyler-hevia/tyler-hevia.md

  - user can actually favorite
  - if you can get to this having some sort of catagories filter.
  - test stuff.

+#### Check-in 4
+- Infinite fetch call loop in library
+- Styling sucks
+- Not checking for duplicate emails/usernames when registering new users
+- Need to notify user when login is unsuccessful
+- Need to communicate to the the user how to add a book to library and add styling for favorites
+- Add remove favorite functionality
+- Prevent duplicate favorites
+- Save user to local storage
+- Testing